hh-lohmann/jekyll-basal-scaffold/README.md

         * "default" suggests "failed to provide a more suitable solution"
             * a "default.html" would make sense if this file would step in if no layout was explicitly specified, but, on the contrary, you need to explicitly define "default" to use it
     * :bulb: the `-layout-` suffix makes explicit that this is a layout template - though that also follows directly from the containing directory and the utilisation by `layout: `, the suffix gives more overall transparency
+* Hints, Don't forgets, and references in all files
+    * of course you may delete all of that, esp. if you are experienced enough and only interested in a small and empty scaffold

 ## WONTFIX